100R

 A photo of an alcohol burner nestled in a woodstove heating a kettle of water

-Propane is not ideal, it's high energy but the fact remains that it is a finite and dirty resource, and because it is we are careful in saving fuel.
-In the winter time when in port when we have access to shore power, we like induction cooking.
+Propane is not ideal, like diesel it is high energy, but the fact remains that it is a finite and dirty resource, and because it is we are careful when it comes to saving fuel.
+In the winter time, when in port, when we have access to shore power, we like induction cooking.
 LPG is reserved for spending time off the grid.

 For our system refit, we contacted Propane Depot in Vancouver and asked for their propane marine components which consisted of the following: